Visitor & Volunteer Policy

 We welcome parents, guardians, and partners to join us in classrooms as volunteers or as chaperones during field trips and events!
 BPS policy requires all volunteers and chaperones to be CORI approved every year, prior to working with students.
 Because this process can take up to six weeks, we recommend that anyone who is interested in volunteering or chaperoning complete a CORI form as early as possible.
 Blank forms are available at the school (and in this handbook) and must include a copy of a driver’s license, passport or other official photo identification.

 Visitor Responsibilities: Visitors include parents, school department employees, and all others who are not currently on staff at the Thomas J. Kenny Elementary School.

 - To ensure the safety of our school community, all visitors must enter through the main entrance doors and sign-in inside the main office.
 Staff, partners, parents and students should never allow any visitor to enter the building through the side or back doors.

-- Visitors who want to meet or conference with a teacher or administrator should make an appointment so that instructional time is not disrupted.
+- Visitors who want to meet or conference with a teacher or administrator must make an appointment by calling in advance so that instructional time is not disrupted.
 No appointment is necessary at Open Houses, Parent Nights or other school events.
 In an emergency, please notify the office and we will do our best to accommodate your needs as quickly as possible.